ladbible homepage

 One-third of the male population worldwide is circumcised (Getty Stock Images)

-According to Mayo Clinic, possible benefits include:
+According to the Mayo Clinic, possible benefits of getting circumcised can include:

-• Easier Hygiene - Removing the foreskin removes the area where bacteria and smegma can form, making the penis easier to clean.
+• Easier hygiene - Removing the foreskin removes the area where bacteria and smegma can form, making the penis easier to clean.

-• Lower UTI Risk - Circumcision reduces the low risk of infant urinary tract infections.
+• Lower UTI risk - Circumcision reduces the low risk of infant urinary tract infections.

-• Reduced STI Transmission - A lower risk of acquiring certain sexually transmitted infections, including HIV and HPV.
+• Reduced STI transmission - A lower risk of acquiring certain sexually transmitted infections, including HIV and HPV.

-• Prevention of Penile Conditions - Eliminates the possibility of phimosis (not being able to pull back the foreskin), paraphimosis (foreskin stuck in a retracted position), and balanitis (inflammation of the glans).
+• Prevention of penile conditions - Eliminates the possibility of phimosis (not being able to pull back the foreskin), paraphimosis (foreskin stuck in a retracted position), and balanitis (inflammation of the glans).

 Featured Image Credit: Getty Stock Images